K-PaaS/sidecar-guide-eng/install/sidecar.md

 # <div id='1'> 1.
 Document Outline
 ## <div id='1.1'> 1.1.
 Purpose
-The purpose of this document is to provide a guide for configuring the Kubenetes Cluster with Kubespray used for exclusive deployment of PaaS-TA Container-Platform and installing PaaS-TA Sidecar (hereinafter referred to as Sidecar) in the environment.
+The purpose of this document is to provide a guide for configuring the Kubernetes Cluster with Kubespray used for exclusive deployment of PaaS-TA Container-Platform and installing PaaS-TA Sidecar (hereinafter referred to as Sidecar) in the environment.

 <br>